ThomasMTurner/Educate/README.md

 ## Requirements
 I assume the user has the following installed.
 The project is not being externally hosted so treat it as if it was your own project still in development:

-- Python >3.11 & listed dependencies (within root/src/scripts).
+- Python >3.11 & listed dependencies (within root/src/scripts & within root/src/microservices).
 - Rust & Rust Toolchain
 - Redis (https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/)
 - Node.js